 The pistol shall have no chips, scratches, burrs, nor rust spots.
-There shall be no sharp edges nor corners that could cut the shooter's hand while firing or during manual cycling of the pistol.
+There shall be no sharp edges nor corners that could cut the shooter's hand while firing, during manual cycling of the pistol, or during routine disassembly/assembly of the pistol.
 The pistol shall be inherently rust resistant (e.g., stainless steel), or the pistol shall have a protective finish.